Michael T. Benson: Other appointments

+In December 2024, Benson was elected to the SACSCOC Board of Directors (the South Carolina delegation) to serve a three-year term.
+Benson is also a member of the Council of Presidents for the Association of Governing Boards of Universities and Colleges (AGB) and serves on the regional executive council for the American Red Cross of South Carolina.

 Publications

 Benson is the author of Harry S. Truman and the Founding of Israel and, with co-author Hal Boyd, published College for the Commonwealth: A Case for Higher Education in American Democracy with the University Press of Kentucky (2018).
 The volume expands the arguments of Benson and Boyd's article, "The Public University: The Democratic Purpose of Higher Education."
 Their work was nominated for the University of Louisville 2020 Grawemeyer Award in Education.

 Benson's third book was released in 2022 by Johns Hopkins University Press.
 Titled Daniel Coit Gilman and the Birth of the American Research University, this work recounts the life of Johns Hopkins University's first president, Daniel Coit Gilman, and the establishment of America's first research university in Baltimore in 1876.
-Benson delivered the keynote address at the annual Johns Hopkins Master of Liberal Arts Colloquium in May 2021, focusing on his Gilman research and writing.
+Benson delivered the keynote address at the annual Johns Hopkins Master of Liberal Arts Colloquium in May 2021, focusing on his Gilman research and writing, and was invited back to campus for Alumni weekend in 2023 and interviewed by Hopkins president Ron Daniels as part of the JHU Press “Meet the Author” series.
+In December 2023, the Gilman title was named among the best education books of the year by Forbes.

 Benson is regularly sought after for public speeches and appearances.
 He was a featured contributor to the Huffington Post for five years; has written articles for the Jerusalem Post, Lexington Herald-Leader, the Louisville Courier Journal, the Kansas City Star, the Deseret News, and the Salt Lake Tribune, among others; and appeared on ESPN's Paul Finebaum Show.

 Personal life

 Benson and his first wife, Celia Barnes, divorced in 2004.
 They are the parents of two children, Emma and Samuel.
+Emma is the medical specialist for KSL-TV in Salt Lake City, Utah.
+Samuel is a writer for Politico in Washington, D.C.

 Benson and his wife, Debi, are the parents of three children: Truman, Tatum and Talmage.

 Benson is a grandson of former U.S. Secretary of Agriculture and LDS Church President Ezra Taft Benson, and served an LDS mission in Rome, Italy.
-His older brother Steve Benson is a Pulitzer Prize winning editorial cartoonist.
+His older brother Steve Benson was a Pulitzer Prize winning editorial cartoonist.